About the Overseas Schools Project

 The Overseas Schools Project for College Admission and Counseling, conducted by the College Board through a grant from the United States Department of State’s Office of Overseas Schools, is designed to enhance college guidance for students, parents, counselors, and administrators in overseas schools.

-- Consultation visits bring top university admission officials to A/OS-assisted schools where they work with students, parents, college guidance counselors, school administrators, and local embassy staff.
+- Consultation visits bring top university admissions officials to A/OS-assisted schools where they work with students, parents, college guidance counselors, school administrators, and local embassy staff.

-- The admission consultants often attend the annual regional overseas schools association conferences, conducting program sessions on topics related to college admission and trends in U.S. higher education.
+- The admissions consultants often attend the annual regional overseas schools association conferences, conducting program sessions on topics related to college admissions and trends in U.S. higher education.

 The Office of Overseas Schools provides financial assistance on a limited basis for counselors from U.S. State Department Assisted Schools to attend the Summer Institute.